US jobless claims fall slightly to 793,000 with layoffs high

 Some economists, including former Treasury Secretary Larry Summers, have raised concerns that such a huge spending package would risk igniting inflation by fueling a burst of consumer spending later this year as the virus is gradually brought under control.

-Yet on Wednesday, Federal Reserve Chair Jerome Powell highlighted the struggling job market and said he thought that any worrisome surge in inflation would be unlikely.
+Yet on Wednesday, Federal Reserve Chair Jerome Powell underscoredthe Fed’s focus on the struggling job market and said he thought that any worrisome surge in inflation would be unlikely.
 If it did arise, Powell said, the Fed has the financial tools it needs to quell inflation.
 For now, inflation remains below the Fed’s target rate.

 “We are still very far from a strong labor market whose benefits are broadly shared,” Powell said.